Restorative Breathing Review (2026)

 - Level 4, Master Trainer (from 2026): lets you certify Level 1 and 2 teachers.

-Delivery is mostly live online over Zoom weekends, with on-demand versions of the core courses available for a year.
-There is a guided 12 to 18 month “Zero to Hero” track that walks you through the levels in sequence, and a self-paced option where you assemble the modules yourself.
+Delivery is mostly live online over Zoom, with on-demand versions of the core courses available for a year.
+Alongside the 8-week track there is a longer guided 12 to 18 month “Zero to Hero” route through the levels, and a self-paced option where you assemble the modules yourself.

 The depth question

-The structure is sensible and the hours are real.
-Where it stands out from a lot of online certifications is the breath-control and performance lineage, which most spiritually-oriented programs do not have, paired with a regeneration and nervous-system side that most pure performance programs skip.
-The risk is the same one that broad methods always carry: blending pranayama, freediving, Sufi practice, and holotropic work into one system means each tradition gets a slice rather than the whole loaf.
-For a generalist coach that breadth is a feature.
-If you want to go deep into one named tradition, a focused program will take you further in that one direction.
+The structure is sensible, the hours are real, and the material is more research-grounded than most breathwork certifications.
+That is exactly why it appeals to doctors and healthcare professionals who want evidence behind what they teach.
+The freediving and breath-control lineage is something most spiritually-oriented programs lack, paired with a regeneration and nervous-system side that most pure performance programs skip.
+The one tradeoff is breadth: blending pranayama, freediving, Sufi practice, and holotropic work into one system means each gets a slice rather than deep single-tradition mastery.
+For a generalist or a clinician adding a tool, that breadth is a feature.
+If you want to go deep into one named tradition, a focused program will take you further in that direction.

 Pricing